Sykhivskyi District: Points of interest

-The Arena Lviv stadium and Lviv Bus Factory are located in Sykhiv District.
+The Arena Lviv stadium and Lviv Bus Factory are located in Sykhivskyi District.

 The 17th-century wooden church of Holy Trinity, with frescoes dating from 1683, is located in Sykhiv.
 Transferred to the Lviv Art Gallery in 1974, the church was planned for relocation to Shevchenkivskyi Hai museum, but in 1989-1990 the Greek Catholic community retained its ownership over the building and later restored it.

 In 1982 a monument to Yuri Velykanovych, a member of the Communist Party of Western Ukraine and participant of the Spanish Civil War, was opened in Zalizna Voda park.
 In 2017 it was removed by members of the C14 right-wing organization.